gregoryng/navcoldex_gnss_server/README.md

 ## Recommended Messages

 For NMEA input, GGA, RMC, and ZDA message are recommended.
+In NMEA input mode, vertical speed is not currently supported.

 For NOVATEL input, messages that provide position and velocity are recommended.
-The following combinations would work:
+Either of the following two combinations would work:

 - (BESTPOS or BESTGPSPOS) and (BESTVEL or BESTGPSVEL)
 - INSPVA or INSPVAS

+For JAVAD input, `GT`, `PG`, and `VG` messages are recommended.

 # References